ydy1127/MuSiC/README.md

 sudo cpanm Regexp::Common
 ```

-Note: If other perl modules are missing during installation, simply install them using the `sudo cpanm XXX`
+Note: If other perl modules are missing during installation, simply install them using the `sudo cpanm XXX`.

 Clone the genome master branch: